LiSeCo: Linear Semantic Control for Language Generation: Optimal Controller for Language Generation

 Geometrically, the optimal solution is the vector from $x_t$ to the closest point in $\mathcal X_t$.
-When $x_t \notin \mathcal X_t^C$, which is the set-complement of $\mathcal X_t$, no update is needed; hence $\theta_t^* = 0$.
+When $x_t \in \mathcal X_t$ already, no update is needed; hence $\theta_t^* = 0$.
 Otherwise, the update is a factor of $W_t$.
-We note that the value of the \emph{control} intervention $\theta_t^*$ depends on the current latent state $x_t$, and it magnitude and direction are explicitly dependent on $x_t$.
-This is in contrast to many \emph{steering} methods, where the activations are often over- and under-steered towards a constant direction with a constant magnitude.
-Moreover, since $\theta_t^*$ exists in closed-form, computing an intervention incurs negligible computational overhead.
+We note that the value of the \emph{control} intervention $\theta_t^*$ depends on the current latent state $x_t$, and its magnitude and direction are explicitly dependent on $x_t$.
+This is in contrast to many steering methods, where the activations are often over- and under-steered towards a constant direction with a constant magnitude \citep{turner2023activation,li2023inferencetime,rodriguez2024controlling}.
+Moreover, since $\theta_t^*$ exists in closed-form, computing an intervention incurs negligible computational cost.
 Crucially, it is guaranteed to keep the latent state outside the disallowed region.

-Although control occurs \emph{locally} at each layer, the local control steps result in a globally allowed distribution over the next token.
-To see this, consider a single token generation.
-Each sequential control action at layer $t$ guarantees that latent state $\tilde x_t \in \mathcal X_t$ is classified as ``allowed", or equivalently, eliminates the set of disallowed trajectories.
-By the time we reach the last layer $T$, the latent trajectory is guaranteed to have been rated as ``allowed" at every preceding intervened layer.
-Then, the last layer $T$'s activation is transformed via the unembedding matrix (linear map) and softmax to the distribution over the vocabulary, then sampled to produce the next token $\tau \in \Sigma$.
-As a result of the control in the activations, the LM's output is steered towards scoring in the allowable range $\mathcal A^*$.
+Algorithm \ref{alg:online} below summarizes the inference-time usage of LiSeCo.